potatoprank/LuauBoops/README.md

 - `\[`: left square bracket
 - `\]`: right square bracket

-Luau comes built in with a string manipulation functions in its standard library.
-You can see a list of methods available [here](https://luau.org/library#string-library)
+Luau comes built in with very useful string manipulation functions in its standard library.
+You can see a list of methods available [here](https://luau.org/library#string-library).
+The Programming in Lua book has a [good section](https://www.lua.org/pil/20.html) on the `string` library if you are looking for more guidance.

 ## boolean